certmichelin/PTART/README.md

 Python requires Python 3.12 and a few more packages.
 The simplest way to set up PTART is using [venv](https://docs.python.org/3/library/venv.html).

 1. Clone the project and go to the new directory.
 2. Create a new virtual environment and installing dependencies: `python3.12 -m venv venv`.
+3. Install pandoc (`brew install pandoc` or get the package from [Github](https://github.com/jgm/pandoc/releases)), PTARTv3 was tested with pandoc-3.2.X version, older versions are not supported.
-3. Run the virtual environment: `source venv/bin/activate` and install dependencies `pip install -r requirements.txt` (If psycopg2 and pandoc failed to be installed, try `sudo apt get install libpq-dev` or `brew install postgresql`, `brew install pandoc`, if rlPyCairo failed to be install, try `sudo apt install libcairo2-dev` or `brew install cairo pkg-config`)
+4. Run the virtual environment: `source venv/bin/activate` and install dependencies `pip install -r requirements.txt` (If psycopg2 failed to be installed try `sudo apt get install libpq-dev` or `brew install postgresql`, if rlPyCairo failed to be install, try `sudo apt install libcairo2-dev` or `brew install cairo pkg-config`)
-4. Create the database: `python manage.py migrate`
+5. Create the database: `python manage.py migrate`
-5. Create the super user: `python manage.py createsuperuser`
+6. Create the super user: `python manage.py createsuperuser`
-6. (Optional) Initiate PTART with integrated loaders.
+7. (Optional) Initiate PTART with integrated loaders.

 That's all for the first time.
 Follow the next steps whenever you want to start PTART.